 Well, there’s good news: selecting your next tour guide role doesn’t have to be that hard.
-With the right set of criteria of tour guide skills at your disposal, you could easily find the best tour guide for your business, all without the hassle that comes with having it not work out.
+With the right set of criteria for tour guide skills at your disposal, finding the best tour guide for your business and offering a great tour experience will turn out to be effortless.

 Wondering what personality traits do tour guides have that will reveal their future success or failure?
 To help you answer this, we’ve outlined 10 important qualities of a good tour guide.

-With these tour guide characteristics tips, you’ll know exactly what makes a good tour guide and have the proper tools in place to hire someone who will exceed customer expectations and customer satisfaction.
+With these tour guide characteristics tips, you’ll know exactly what makes a great tour guide and have the proper tools in place to hire someone who will exceed customer expectations and customer satisfaction.

 1. Enthusiasm

-One of the most fundamental tour guide characteristics is enthusiasm.
+One of the key skills a good tour guide should possess is enthusiasm.

 Customers can tell if a tour guide doesn’t want to be there.
-Considering that nobody wants to feel like their presence is a nuisance, it is impossible to provide customers with a fun and engaging tour if it’s obvious that their guide would prefer to be at home.
+Considering that nobody wants to feel like their presence is a nuisance, it’s impossible to provide customers with an amazing tour if it’s obvious that their guide would prefer to be at home.

 2. Organization and punctuality